Who's Behind Listverse?

 5 It Won’t Target The Vulnerable

-One of the big myths about legalizing assisted dying is that it will lead to pressure on the old, disabled, and infirm to end their lives.
+One of the big myths about legalizing assisted dying is that it will pressure the old, disabled, and infirm to end their lives.
 It’s an understandable fear and one we shouldn’t take lightly: However, it also has absolutely no basis in fact.

-Earlier this year, a court in Ireland rejected ex-lecturer Marie Fleming’s bid to commit suicide, despite multiple sclerosis reducing her life to “irreversible agony.”
+In 2013, a court in Ireland rejected ex-lecturer Marie Fleming’s bid to commit suicide, despite multiple sclerosis reducing her life to “irreversible agony.”
 At the center of this dispute was her partner Tom, who was told he could face up to 14 years in prison if he helped her die.
 In other words, with a stroke of their pen, Ireland’s top court condemned a woman to live in unimaginable physical agony while also saddling her partner with an impossible choice: to watch the person he loves suffer daily or help relieve her pain and go to prison.
-By any sane reckoning this should count as institutional cruelty, yet rulings like this happen all the time.
+This should count as institutional cruelty by any sane reckoning, yet rulings like this happen all the time.

 Take the case of paralyzed UK resident Paul Lamb.
-Last month, a judge ruled that any nurse or doctor who helps him take his own life will be prosecuted, despite Lamb describing his life as a “living hell.”
+Also in 2013, a judge ruled that any nurse or doctor who helped him take his own life would be prosecuted, despite Lamb describing his life as a “living hell.”
 Or the case of Diane Pretty who in 2002 was told her husband would be prosecuted if he tried to help her avoid the horrible death she eventually had.
-Simply put, laws against assisted death cause suffering on an unprecedented scale, not just for the terminally ill but for their families as well.
+Simply put, laws against assisted death cause suffering on an unprecedented scale, not just for the terminally ill but their families as well.

 1 The Hippocratic Oath